totalopenstation/totalopenstation/docs/contributing/main.rst

 - use f-strings_ everywhere in the ``totalopenstation`` package
-- the scripts in the ``scripts`` directory are the three user-facing programs that need their messages translated (see *Translations* below): use old-style string formatting (also known as %-formatting or printf-style string formatting) for all string formatting in these scripts
+- the scripts in the ``scripts`` directory are the three user-facing programs that need their messages translated (see translations_ below): use old-style string formatting (also known as %-formatting or printf-style string formatting) for all string formatting in these scripts
 - do not use the ``str.format()`` method